Tomer-Lavan/Lexi/README.md

 ## 🌍 Project Overview

-This platform, developed in collaboration with Cambridge University, is designed to facilitate advanced research in the field of user-bot interactions and LLMS models.
+This platform is designed to facilitate advanced research in the field of user-bot interactions and LLMS models.
 It offers a comprehensive environment for conducting, monitoring, and analyzing experiments in this cutting-edge domain.

 ## 🚀 Quick Start